pingleware/exempt-equity-token-offering/README.md

 ## Rule 144 Reporting
 During the initial six to twelve months, any resale of restricted securities must complete form 144 available at https://www.sec.gov/files/form144.pdf

+Using EIP-2569, the SEC Form 144 can be attached to token transaction when an accredited investor chooses to sell some or all of their holdings.
+The Form 144 is simultaneously files on EDGAR as per SEC reporting requirements.

 # EIP's under consideration
 The following EIP's are being considered for the implementation the smart contract,